Box2D 3.1.0

 You also update the motor parameters each step.

-Set the revolute joint maximum motor torque, typically in newton-meters.
+Set the revolute joint maximum motor torque, usually in newton-meters.

 Set the revolute joint motor speed in radians per second.